shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 proficient.
 Yet they don’t have the foggiest clue how much they’re missing.".

-You can probably get an entry-level or junior position software development job with relatively little or no experience, but likely one with relatively low salary.
+You can probably get an entry-level or junior position software development job with relatively little or no experience, but likely one with a relatively low salary.

 Some books like [this one](https://en.wikipedia.org/wiki/The_Pragmatic_Programmer) or [this one](https://www.joelonsoftware.com/2004/05/05/mike-gunderloys-coder-to-developer/)